31 Mar 2020 OVERCOMING SUPPLY CHAIN DISRUPTION: Sourcing in Mexico as The Alternative to China

-Labor costs in China have been increasing at 25 to 30 percent per year for the last two decades.
-As a result, many products from China are no longer a bargain, as they once were.
-The official minimum wage in China is 257 percent higher than it is in Mexico today.
-Products with a high labor content can often be less expensive in Mexico.
+Labor costs in China have been increasing at 25 to 30% per year for the last 2 decades.
+The result is that the bargain that products have been in China is no longer true for many products.
+The official minimum wage in China is 257% higher than in Mexico today.
+Products with a high labor content can oftentimes be less expensive in Mexico.

 Mexico currently has many advantages over China, which makes doing business with Mexico even more appealing.

 Time Zone and Language — Operating in the same time zone and speaking the same language (many Mexican executives study in the United States) make communication much easier than with China.
 Mexico’s business culture and protocol are also far more Westernized and in line with the United States when compared to such practices in China.

 Location — Proximity to the U.S., coupled with sound transportation and infrastructure, greatly reduces supply chain inventory and increases responsiveness to changes in product demand.
 The reality of such a nimble supply chain from Mexico is the dream of many chief executives in the U.S.

 Education — Mexico boasts a strong university system with an emphasis on engineering degrees to support manufacturing.
 Currently, Mexico graduates more engineers as a percentage of its population than the United States.

 Cost —Mexico possesses a very favorable labor cost for manufacturing and other disciplines.

 The advantages listed above suggest that Mexico would be a great and easy alternative to China.
 However, the differences between China and Mexico are huge.